slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson [1709]*
 > *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
 > *"People demand freedom of speech as a compensation for the freedom of thought which they seldom use."  -- Søren Kierkegaard*
-> *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- stirlingwisdom@x*
+> *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- x@stirlingwisdom*
 > *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*
 > *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
 > *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant [1974]*